-MUS I612 Orchestral Studies Exam (0 cr.)
+MUS 1612 Orchestral Studies Exam (0 cr.)
 A 30-minute examination on orchestral repertoire and concertos or solo works, performed by memory.
-The exam will be administered by the student's department, with a faculty examination panel of no fewer than three members.
-The faculty panel will be given the excerpt list at the beginning of the exam; the list must include one principal solo excerpt.
-The exam will also include parts of major concertos for violin, viola, or cello, or one movement of a solo Bach work for double bass.
+The examination will be administered by the string department, with a faculty examination panel of no fewer than three members.
+The faculty panel will be given the excerpt list at the beginning of the examination; the list must include one principal solo excerpt.
+The examination will also include parts of major concertos for violin, viola, or cello, or one movement of a solo Bach work for double bass.